 In addition to providing an overview of the major European battles, the book focuses on the activities of author Major Joseph Shomon, from the formation of his company at Fort Francis E. Warren in Wyoming, followed by the unit’s transfer to England where they began processing D-day casualties, and then continuing eastward across Europe with the advancing U.S. armies.

 The book closes with the Company in southern France awaiting deployment to the Pacific theater.
-But afer the atomic bomb drops on Japan and the subsequent end of the war, the unit is broken up, with some troops returning to Germany and others to the U.S. Includes 30 pages of photographs and maps.
+But after the atomic bomb drops on Japan and the subsequent end of the war, the unit is broken up, with some troops returning to Germany and others to the U.S. Includes 30 pages of photographs and maps.

 This book was published before most of the overseas American cemeteries were officially open.
-It follows the 611th Quartermaster Graves Registration Company, which the author was the commanding officer of for twenty-one months, giving the reader a first-hand account of the dreadful but important job they undertook to care for our war dead.
+It follows the 611th Quartermaster Graves Registration Company, of which the author was the commanding officer for twenty-one months, giving the reader a first-hand account of the dreadful but important job they undertook to care for our war dead.

-I was interested in the technical training the unit underwent in Colorado before deploying to England.
+I was interested in the technical training the unit underwent in Wyoming before deploying to England.
 And the great care they took to make sure that identifications were certain and that personal items were protected to send home to loved ones.

 An important piece of history, especially since I have a young uncle, buried at an American cemetery in France, whose remains went through a very detailed Graves Registration process from southern Austria to a temporary cemetery in eastern France, before being permanently buried there.

 Lt.
 Daniel W. Wilson was one of five brothers who served in WWII from Iowa.
 Only two came home.

 Leora’s Letters: The Story of Love and Loss for an Iowa Family During World War II is available from Amazon in paperback, hardback, and ebook, also as an audiobook, narrated by Paul Berge.